Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Introduction.

-The first author proved in \cite{o.isde} with \cite{o.tp,o.rm,o.rm2} that, if \eqref{:12a} has a solution $ \mu $ satisfying the assumptions \As{A2}--\As{A5} in \sref{s:2}, then the ISDE \eqref{:11a} has a solution $ (\mathbf{X}, \mathbf{B})$ starting at $ \mathbf{s}=(s_i)_{i\in\mathbb{N}}$.
-Here a solution means a pair of a stochastic process $ \mathbf{X}$ and $ (\Rd )^{\N }$-valued Brownian motion $ \mathbf{B}=(B^i)_{i\in\N }$ satisfying \eqref{:11a}.
-We thus see that the first step has been achieved by a quartette of papers \cite{o.tp,o.isde,o.rm,o.rm2}.
-We note that such solutions in \cite{o.isde} are not strong solutions explained below and that the existence of strong solutions and pathwise uniqueness of ISDEs \eqref{:11a} were left open in \cite{o.isde}.
+The first author proved in \cite{o.isde} with \cite{o.tp,o.rm,o.rm2} that, if \eqref{:13a} has a solution $ \mu $ satisfying the assumptions \As{A2}--\As{A4} in \sref{s:5c} and \sref{s:E}, then the ISDE \eqref{:11a} has a solution $ (\mathbf{X}, \mathbf{B})$ starting at $ \mathbf{s}=(s_i)_{i\in\mathbb{N}}$.
+Here a solution means a pair of a stochastic process $ \mathbf{X}$ and $ \RdN $-valued Brownian motion $ \mathbf{B}=(B^i)_{i\in\N }$ satisfying \eqref{:11a}.
+We thus see that the quartet of papers \cite{o.tp,o.isde,o.rm,o.rm2} achieved the first step.
+We note that such solutions in \cite{o.isde} are not strong solutions explained below and that the existence of strong solutions and pathwise uniqueness of solution of ISDEs \eqref{:11a} were left open in \cite{o.isde}.